Michael Angelo Immenraet: Life

-Immenraet is documented in The Hague in 1661.
-Here he paints a chimney piece for the 'Hofje van Nieuwkoop', a housing project for poor widows funded from the inheritance of Johan de Bruijn van Buijtewech, a rich citizen of The Hague.
+In 1661, Immenraet painted a chimney piece in The Hague for the 'Hofje van Nieuwkoop', a housing project for poor widows funded from the inheritance of Johan de Bruijn van Buijtewech, a rich citizen of The Hague.
 The chimney piece represents the double portrait of Odila en Philippine van Wassenaer, the nieces of van Buijtewech and two first governesses of the project.
 The two young governesses are depicted as shepherdesses.

 He was registered in the Antwerp Guild of Saint Luke in 1663.

-He worked in Germany for a period where between 1673 and 1678.
-He was responsible together with his pupil or assistant Johann Caspar Bencard for 38 of the oil on canvas paintings decorating the ceiling of the Unionskirche, Idstein.
+He worked in Germany for a period from 1673 and 1678.
+Together with Johann Caspar Bencard, his pupil or assistant, Immenraet was responsible for 38 of the oil on canvas paintings decorating the ceiling of the Unionskirche, Idstein.

-Little is known about his later years except that he died in Utrecht.
+Little is known about his later years.
+He died in Utrecht in 1683.